clementjonathan2004/student-mental-health-python/README.md

 The analysis produced the following findings:

 - The dataset contains *101 student records*.
-- Depression, anxiety, and panic attack were positively related to the combined Mental Health Score.
+- Depression, anxiety, and panic attack showed positive relationships with the combined Mental Health Score.
-- Depression had a correlation of *0.743* with the Mental Health Score.
+- Depression had the strongest selected correlation with the Mental Health Score at *0.743*.
 - Anxiety had a correlation of *0.652* with the Mental Health Score.
 - Panic Attack had a correlation of *0.646* with the Mental Health Score.
 - Depression and Anxiety showed a positive relationship of *0.274*.
 - Depression and Panic Attack showed a positive relationship of *0.247*.
 - Age showed very weak relationships with the other analyzed variables.
-- The Logistic Regression model achieved *71.43% accuracy, correctly predicting **15 out of 21* test observations.
+- The Logistic Regression model achieved *71.43% accuracy*.
+- The model correctly predicted *15 out of 21* test observations.
-- The model had *100% recall for No Depression* but only *14% recall for Depression cases*.
+- Recall for No Depression was *100%, while recall for Depression was **14%*.
-- The model therefore performed much better at identifying students without reported depression than students with reported depression.
+- The model therefore performed much better at identifying No Depression cases than Depression cases.

 ## 7. Conclusion / Recommendations

 ### Conclusion

-This project demonstrates a complete Python data-analysis workflow using a student mental-health dataset.
+This project demonstrates a complete Python data-analysis workflow using a Student Mental Health dataset.

 The project combined data cleaning, feature engineering, exploratory analysis, visualization, statistical analysis, correlation analysis, and predictive modelling.

 The Logistic Regression model achieved *71.43% accuracy* on the test set.
 However, its *14% recall for Depression cases* indicates that the model had difficulty identifying positive depression cases.

-The relatively small dataset and test set should also be considered when interpreting the model's performance.
+The relatively small dataset and test set should be considered when interpreting the model's performance.

 ### Recommendations

-- Larger datasets should be used to improve the reliability of predictive modelling.
+- Use larger datasets to improve the reliability of predictive modelling.
-- Additional relevant variables could be included to improve model performance.
+- Include additional relevant variables that may improve model performance.
-- Mental health-related data should be analyzed carefully and responsibly.
-- Models used for mental health prediction should be evaluated using multiple performance metrics, not accuracy alone.
+- Evaluate mental health prediction models using multiple performance metrics rather than accuracy alone.
-- Further analysis could explore other machine-learning models and compare their performance.
+- Compare Logistic Regression with other suitable machine-learning models.
+- Continue improving data quality and preprocessing before modelling.
+- Use predictive results carefully and responsibly when dealing with mental health-related data.

 ## Project Files

+- *Raw Data* – Contains the original Student Mental Health dataset.
 - *Python Analysis* – Contains the Python analysis file/notebook.
 - *Report* – Contains the complete project report.